Nogle History, Family Crest & Coats of Arms

 Nogle Settlers in United States in the 20th Century

-- James C. Nogle, aged 45, who emigrated to America from London, England, in 1908
+- James C. Nogle, aged 45, who immigrated to America from London, England, in 1908

 - Clarra Nogle, aged 51, who landed in America from Melbourne, Australia, in 1924

-- John T. Nogle, aged 59, who emigrated to the United States from Melbourne, Australia, in 1924
+- John T. Nogle, aged 59, who immigrated to the United States from Melbourne, Australia, in 1924